inventree/InvenTree/docs/docs/faq.md

 !!! warning "Invoke Update"
     You must ensure that the `invoke update` command is performed *every time* you update InvenTree

+### Breaking Changes

+Before performing an update, check the release notes!
+Any *breaking changes* (changes which require user intervention) will be clearly noted.

 ### Feature *x* does not work after update

 If a particular menu / item is not visible after updating InvenTree, or a certain function no longer seems to work, it may be due to your internet browser caching old versions of CSS and JavaScript files.